www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_job_posts.md

 Parameter | Description
 --------- | -----------
-content | If present, will return the text of the job post as posted to the external job board. questions | If present, will return an array of questions associated with this job post.
+| content | If present, will return the text of the job post as posted to the external job board.
+| questions | If present, will return an array of questions associated with this job post.
+| full_content | If `true`, returns the board introduction, description, and board conclusion as one `content` or `internal_content` element.
+When omitted, only return the post's editable description.

 <br>
 [See noteworthy response attributes.](#the-job-post-object)